 An easygoing, old-school Thai town with its own distinct character - but are there any opportunities for TEFLers?

-Last updated in 2011 by The Five Ladies
+Last updated in 2018 by Michael

 The Lonely Planet guidebook says......?